 This data may not necessarily represent the number of dentists who currently consult in Welsh or who are able to consult in Welsh.

-Chart 10 shows the number of Welsh speaking dentists per 10,000 Welsh speaking people (from the 2011 Census) and the number of Welsh speaking dentists per 10,000 general population based on the 2020 ONS mid-year estimates.
+Statistics for the number of Welsh speaking dentists per 10,000 Welsh speaking people (from the 2011 Census) and the number of Welsh speaking dentists per 10,000 general population based on the 2021 ONS mid-year estimates are available on StatsWales.

 Quality and methodology information